-Note 11 : On November 5, 2021, the Group's Board of Directors passed a resolution for the early cessation of the operation of Shanghai Chun Yuan Steel Industry Co., Ltd. and adopted the following procedures of dissolution, with the dissolution completed at July 25, 2022 and the registration canceled at September 6, 2022.
+Note 11 : On November 5, 2021, the Group's Board of Directors passed a resolution for the early cessation of the operation of Shanghai Chun Yuan Steel Industry Co., Ltd. and adopted the following procedures of dissolution, with the dissolution completed at July 25, 2022 and the cancelation registration completed at September 6, 2022.